-The DTT date (DTT) is the date both the clinician and patient agree to surgery.
+The Decision to Treat date (DTT) is the date both the clinician and patient agree to surgery.
 The agreement can be established either verbally or in a written form depending on the hospital's process.

-To be placed on an official wait list a patient must have a condition/disease of sufficient severity to fall into one of the 4 categories of the Priority Assessment Tools.
-Patients who have not reached a minimum of priority level 4 severity in condition, should not be put onto the wait list.
+To be placed on an official waitlist a patient must have a condition/disease of sufficient severity to fall into one of the four categories of the Priority Assessment Tools.
+Patients who have not reached a minimum of Priority Level 4 severity in condition, should not be put onto the waitlist.
 If the patient is not yet "ready to treat", but only has the possibility of requiring surgery at a later time, they have not had a true DTT and should not have an open waitlist entry in the WTIS.